GabrielPiercecchi/ProgettoProgrammazioneAvanzata/README.md

 ### Settings pre-Demo

-Thid demo creates and shows new Tickets.
+This demo creates and shows new Tickets.
 If you want to try it save this file as `.json` (`example.json`) and use the button `import` in you Directory in Postman.

 **<mark>In this Demo the auth key isn't initialized.
 You have to generate a new one and save it in every "value" of "key":</mark>**